Phantomkeks/ideapad/README.md

 ### To Do
 - Hybrid application for iOS and Android
-- Tab/hold on notes to delete and restore
 - Lists with caskets
 - Refactor code and designs (avoid duplicate code)
 - Better solution for using CryptoJS?
 - Better failure behavior for loading files / importing notes
 - i18n German and English
 - Make use of axios (https://github.com/axios/axios)
-- Indicate local methods with _methodName()
 - Automatically Synchronise notes when Cloud Storage Provider is maintained (interval / program start sync)
 - Delete Dropbox token and other settings button
 - Add Google Drive as Cloud Storage Provider
 - Add Microsoft OneDrive as Cloud Storage Provider
-- Allow to change order of notes with swipe or touch events
 - Add important flag to order notes with priority at the top
 - Add images or similar as note content?
 - Test functionality
-- Better solution for swiping right and left to delete or restore
 - Add additional images, icons and logos
 - New features / have a look at other to do apps
 - Add animations (e.g. delete of note)